 - Noise damage

-While there are surely many more causes of construction site accidents in Arizona, those mentioned above represent the most common types reported.
+While there are surely many more causes of construction site accidents in Phoenix, those mentioned above represent the most common types reported.
 The fact is that construction workers encounter a high level of risk every time they report for work.

-Arizona Construction Site Accident Lawsuits
+Phoenix Construction Site Accident Lawsuits

-When an Arizona construction site accident occurs, there are two bodies of law that could be relevant to the situation.
+When a Phoenix construction site accident occurs, there are two bodies of law that could be relevant to the situation.
 The first is the law of workers compensation, which in Arizona entitles someone who has been injured on the job to receive benefits that include funds paid out to the worker, medical care necessary to rehabilitate the worker and perhaps vocational training and other, more long-term needs if the worker is injured badly enough that he or she will not be able to regain the construction work job.

 In many situations, workers compensation law will govern these accidents, but even within this relatively clear-cut body of law challenges can arise.
 Claims can be denied, other issues such as allegations of preexisting conditions can arise and the worker can be left to suffer with little or no help until the situation is resolved.
-It is in these situations where help from an Arizona workers compensation lawyer can be essential to coming to a fair conclusion in regards to the claim at hand.
+It is in these situations where help from a Phoenix workers compensation lawyer can be essential to coming to a fair conclusion in regards to the claim at hand.

 Despite the apparent jurisdiction of workers compensation law in Arizona, there are situations in which the laws of personal injury can and will be relevant to a legal claim thats filed after the injuries have occurred.
 Below is a look at two examples of these types of situations and how our Phoenix personal Injury lawyers can help: